-With over twenty miles of length, Lake Conroe offers some of the best hybrid bass fishing in the state, along with other fish to keep you busy on the lake.
+At over 20 miles long, Lake Conroe offers some of the best hybrid bass fishing in the state, along with other fish to keep you busy on the lake.

 With dozens of marinas around the lake, you won’t have any trouble finding the best spots to throw a hook.

-Sticking to the lake theme, you don’t have to bring your own boat to enjoy Conroe’s lake.
+Sticking to the lake theme, you don’t have to bring your own boat to enjoy Conroe, Texas’ lake.

 Several boat and wave runner rental businesses are found on the lake, so you can have fun on the water without towing your own into town.